 A RICO claim is broad but a RICO conspiracy claim is even broader.
 Anyone who agrees or conspires to pursue the same criminal objective can be held liable for a RICO violation.
 Salinas v.
 United States, 522 U.S. 52, 63-64 (1997).
 “If conspirators have a plan which calls for some conspirators to perpetrate the crime and others to provide support, the supporters are as guilty as the perpetrators.”
 Id. at 64.
 A conspirator must simply intend to further an endeavor which, if completed, would satisfy all elements of a civil RICO claim.
-Id. at 65.
+Id. at 65; see also United States v.
+Kamahele, 748 F.3d 984, 1006 (10th Cir.
+2014) (stating that “the Government does not need to prove that each defendant personally committed two predicate acts to prove a RICO conspiracy” and that “[t]he focus of this element is on the particular Defendant’s agreement to participate in the objective of the enterprise to engage in a pattern of racketeering activity, and not on the particular Defendant’s agreement to commit the individual acts”).
 Thus, there are two ways to effectively defend against a RICO conspiracy claim: 1) the defendant must prove he never intended to further the criminal endeavor; or 2) the defendant must prove that the endeavor did not satisfy the elements of a civil RICO claim.
 Because the first defense is fact based, it is seldom an appropriate defense to raise in a dispositve motion.
 The best way to undermine a claim for conspiracy on a dispositive motion is to undermine the legal sufficiency of the allegations supporting the substantive offense.
 See Howard v.
 American Online Inc., 208 F.3d 741, 751 (9th Cir.), cert. denied, 531 U.S. 828 (2000) (a claim under section 1962(d) may not stand unless the plaintiffs can sustain a viable claim under another subsection of section 1962).

 A RICO plaintiff does not have standing to bring a RICO claim under section 1962(d) unless it is injured by an act of racketeering.
 For example, in Beck v.
 Prupis, 529 U.S. 494 (2000), the plaintiff was an executive who allegedly discovered that his corporation was engaged in a scheme to defraud regulators, shareholders and creditors.
 The plaintiff claimed that when he discovered the scheme and threatened to expose the conspiracy, he was terminated from his job and thereby sustained his own financial loss.
 The question was whether the plaintiff sustained a compensable injury since his wrongful termination (although not an act of racketeering itself) occurred in furtherance of the defendants’ efforts to conceal the conspiracy to defraud regulators, shareholders, and creditors.
 The Supreme Court held that the plaintiff lacked standing, stating: “a person my not bring suit under section 1964(c) predicated on a violation of § 1962(d) for injuries caused by an overt act that is not an act of racketeering or otherwise unlawful under the statute.”
 Id. at 507; see also Davis-Lynch, Inc. v.
 Moreno, 667 F.3d 539, 551-52 (5th Cir.
 2012) (plaintiff was not entitled to summary judgment where it failed to allege or establish an injury caused by an act of racketeering).